Frank Judge: Career

-He has interviewed a host of authors, actors, directors and other celebrities, among them novelist Norman Mailer; poets Earle Birney, Jim Carroll and William Heyen; directors Sidney Lumet, Oliver Stone, Dennis Hopper, Francis Ford Coppola, James Bridges; actors Jane Fonda, Michael J. Fox, Gene Hackman, Jeff Bridges, Diane Keaton, Richard Dreyfuss, Meg Ryan, James Caan, Leonardo DiCaprio, Brad Pitt, Dennis Quaid, Martin Sheen, Madeleine Stowe, Robert Loggia, Mark Wahlberg; publisher Hugh Hefner; film executives Jeffrey Katzenberg and Michael Eisner, and music-TV impresario Dick Clark.
+He has interviewed a host of authors, actors, directors and other celebrities.
 In 1983, on the recommendation of a local radio station manager, he became the film reviewer for community station WGMC-FM in Rochester.

 Judge's poetry has been anthologized in such publications as Italian Poetry Today, Poets Against the War (2003), VoicesInWartime.org, Summer Songs (2004), Knocking on the Silence (2005), an anthology of poetry inspired by the Finger Lakes region of New York State; Uncensored Songs (2007), a collection of poems honoring poet Sam Abrams; Liberty's Vigil: 99 Poets Among the 99% (2012), a volume dedicated to the Occupy Movement; The Last Ginkgo (2015), an anthology of haiku poetry; The Sexuality Poems (2017), Gesture (2018), Coast to Coast (2018), Four Hundred and Two Snails (2018), and, most recently, A Moment's Longing (2019).
 A number of his poems have been published as broadsides, mounted art, poem-postcards and calling cards, as well on several Dial-a-Poem services.

 His books include Two Voices and Approximations.
 Mounted and framed copies of his poems have been included in exhibitions in the Rochester area at such venues as the Center at High Falls Gallery, the Rochester Contemporary Art Center, the Fourwalls Gallery, the Books, Etc. Gallery (Macedon, NY), the Williams Art Gallery of the First Unitarian Church of Rochester, and the Link Gallery in Rochester's City Hall.